 - The Nostalgia Chick is delighted to see the guys in her life breaking down in some way, and the only reason she can give for Frollo been seen as sexy is his smirk after hearing the old captain get whipped.

-- In one of the most horrifying examples imaginable, British serial killers Ian Brady and Myra Hindley would record the dying screams of children they tortured to death and listen to them later for their amusement.
+- British serial killers Ian Brady and Myra Hindley would record the dying screams of children they tortured to death and listen to them later for their amusement.
 One of these tapes was supposedly played at their trial, and veteran police inspectors left the courtroom weeping openly.

-- In a similar case, Roy Norris and Lawrence Bittaker, aka "The Toolbox Killers", murdered five teenage girls.
-As with Ian and Myra above, they recorded the girls screams as they subjected them to unspeakable things.
+- Roy Norris and Lawrence Bittaker, aka "The Toolbox Killers", murdered five teenage girls.
+As with Ian and Myra above, they recorded the girls' screams as they tortured them.
 One of the tapes was played in the trial of Bittaker and it traumatized everyone.
 Well, everyone except Bittaker, he found it funny.

 - Arthur Leigh Allen, a convicted child molester who was suspected of being the Zodiac killer; he loved the attention he got from being a suspect and played up his creepiness by claiming that he kept a record of children screaming.